 Navigate to Charges and Search by Customer.
 If it is not a charge, navigate to the Balance menu item, and use the filters to find the transaction in question.

 How will my charges appear on my constituents’ statements?

-On the Merchant Application, you will have the opportunity to set the Statement Descriptor.
+On the Merchant Application, you set the Statement Descriptor.
 Typically this is your organization’s name.
 The statement descriptor is the charge description that NeonPay sends to the constituent’s issuing bank.
 Ultimately, the bank decides what appears on a constituent’s statement.
 After your Merchant Application is approved, the statement descriptor cannot be changed.

 The charge on the cardholder statement will be either “SPL*[your entered statement descriptor]” or “PL*[your entered statement descriptor].”

 A constituent sees two charges on their statement instead of one.
 Is there a reason for this?